Five ways to celebrate spring with your family

 Our tree of life activity uses trees to help us think about our lives, what makes us who we are, and what we can always rely on.

-A truly iconic part of British springtime, the small but beautiful bluebell creates fantastic carpets of blue in our forests, along verges, in parks and maybe even your garden.
+A truly iconic part of British springtime, the small but beautiful bluebell creates fantastic carpets of blue in our forests, along verges, in parks and maybe even in your own garden.

 Child looking at insect in tub